markwahl/10kweather/README.md

 * PHP 5.6
 * Access to the internet (none of the data will be available otherwise)

+## Browser and Device Compatibility

+* Functional in modern versions of Edge, Chrome, Firefox, Safari.
+* Functional in IE9+.
+* Successfully tested on iPhone5, iPhone6, Nexus 5X.

 ## Author

 Mark Wahl